 The Abilitator provides an indicative evaluation of the respondent’s perceived work ability and functioning, social inclusion and well-being.
 If the measurement is later repeated, the method enables the analysis of changes in work ability and functioning.

 In addition to Finnish, both the paper and online versions of the Abilitator are also available in Swedish, English, Somali, Arabic, and Sorani.
 When completed online in these languages, the respondent receives immediate feedback.
 Full use of the Abilitator method, that is, being able to produce group reports is currently only possible in Finnish and in English.
 For more information, see the Abilitator manual and the Abilitator online service instruction manual.

 Who is the Abilitator for?

-The Abilitator is aimed at anyone interested in their work ability and functioning capacity.
+The Abilitator is aimed at anyone interested in their work ability and functioning.
 It can also be used as a screening tool by professionals in service systems.
 In addition, the Abilitator is useful for decision-makers, as it produces valuable information to support decision-making.